Diamond Education

 Grading Philosophy: How IGI and GIA Approach Lab-Grown Diamonds Differently

 GIA built its reputation grading natural diamonds over 90+ years.
 Its 4Cs framework — introduced in 1953 — is the universal language of diamond quality.
 When GIA entered lab-grown grading in 2020, it applied the same rigorous standards it uses for natural stones.
+In 2025 GIA moved its lab-grown reports to a simplified Premium/Standard classification rather than specific 4Cs letter grades.
 This is a strength: consistency and conservatism.
 It is also why GIA reports for lab-grown diamonds carry a premium — the same infrastructure, the same standards, applied to a stone that costs a fraction of its natural equivalent.

 IGI has been grading lab-grown diamonds since 2005 — 15 years before GIA entered the market.
 That volume of experience has produced lab-grown-specific grading protocols that account for the unique inclusion types found in CVD diamonds (planar defects, silicon inclusions) and HPHT diamonds (metallic flux inclusions).
 IGI reports explicitly note the growth method (CVD or HPHT) and any post-growth treatments, giving buyers more lab-grown-specific information than a standard GIA report.